To write the best motivation letter possible, take a look at the sample letter of motivation below, and then keep scrolling to find:

 Motivation letter template

-Download or copy/paste this motivation letter template into your preferred word processor, and replace the templated information with your own details:
+Download or copy/paste this motivation letter template into your preferred word processor, and replace the information in the template with your own details:

 Dear [Mr./Mx./Ms.] [Contact Person’s Last Name],